RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 #### Step 1: Configure the Broker in Roadie

-The Broker endpoint server is secured by allow listing IP addresses.
-You need to add your external IP addresses to the allow list in the settings page at `https://<your-tenant>.roadie.so/administration/settings/integrations/broker` so that Roadie can connect to a Broker client running in your infrastructure.
+The Broker server runs on Roadie’s infrastructure and is secured by allow listing the customer’s IP addresses.
+You need to add your outbound IP addresses to the allow list in the settings page at `https://<your-tenant>.roadie.so/administration/settings/integrations/broker`.
+That will allow the Broker client (running on your VPC) to establish the connection to the server running on our side.
+After that connection is established, Roadie can use it to send requests back to Kubernetes.

 ℹ️ NB: The IP addresses used by Roadie for requests to your Broker client are [listed here](/docs/details/allowlisting-roadie-traffic/).